Cybernetic1/symmetric-polynomial-NN/README.md

 sym-NN-7.py
 -----------
-Quadratic, algebraic version.
+Quadratic, "algebraic" version.
+This is evolved from the `count-colors` code.
 SUCCESS for all n.

 sym-NN-8.py
 -----------